Updated: Jun 19

 Without evidence, the only African American woman in the office with experience that more than qualified her for the position she occupied and had moved her family across the country for, was fired within six months.

 The experience of my colleague being fired at IRC was a valuable teaching moment for me and a building block to Contrarian Humanitarian.
 When my colleague was fired she told me that she wished fellow employees would stick up for her.
-Perhaps in my Becky-ist of moments, I didn’t really grasp what she meant at the time, because I hadn’t grasped the full extent of the situation.
+Perhaps in my Becky-ist of moments, I did not fully grasp what she meant at the time, because I hadn’t grasped the full extent of the situation.
 I didn’t realize humanitarian employees' rights could be so little—getting fired without cause or notice and I didn’t realize the level of racism that had occurred, or the evil Karens in office management.
-My heart and mind eventually put the pieces together and I realized the support my colleague sought.
-I then began speaking my mind about the office’s mismanagement as best I could--to fellow employees, to office management their selves, to superiors at other offices and to Human Resources.
-Nothing changed.
-And all the while office management hired no people of color while positions were being filled by white women.
+As I continued working, my heart and mind eventually put the pieces together and I realized the support my colleague sought.
+I began speaking my mind about the office’s racism and mismanagement as best I could--to fellow employees, to office management their selves, to superiors at other offices and to Human Resources.
+Nothing changed and all the while office management hired no people of color while positions were being filled by white women.
 These events were an obvious disregard for the inclusion rhetoric management spewed at multiple racial equity sessions, but the level of disrespect for our fired colleague displayed management’s abhorrent racist blind spots.

 No change.
 No justice.